-Since my dad was an electrician, I feel like I have a decent understanding of how electricity works.
-However, every year when I put up and plug in my Christmas lights, I feel like I’m always bending the rules.
+Since my dad was an electrician, I have a decent understanding of how electricity works.
+However, every year when I put up and plug in my Christmas lights, I feel like I’m constantly bending the rules.
 Are lights really going to cause a fire if I plug in more than I should?
-Understanding some basic safety tips can keep you and your family safe this holiday season.
+Understanding basic safety tips can keep you and your family safe this holiday season.

 2. Buy the appropriate lights for your intended use.
-Before buying your new lights, check to see if they can be used indoors, outdoors, or both.
+Before you buy your new lights, please check to see if they can be used indoors, outdoors, or both.
 Indoor lights should never be used outside.
-Brutal winter weather can cause damage and lead to an increased risk of fire or bodily injury.
+Brutal winter weather can cause damage and increase the risk of fire or bodily injury.

 3. Use the right extension cord.
 Like your lights, extension cords are rated for indoor or outdoor use.
 Indoor cords should never be used outside in the elements.